ChrisGok/ds-nd-disaster-response/README.md

 ### **1. ETL Pipeline**

 The ETL pipeline uses two datasets as inputs which contain messages and already defined categories to those messages. <br> The pipeline merges both tables, cleans the data and finally loads the data into a SQLlite database.
+The data files need to be stored in the folder `/data`.

 ### **2. ML Pipeline**